The Island of ZA: A Fable Without Words

 Told in 100 dry point etchings.

 It's difficult to describe in words a story without words, but I’ll try.
 This is a fable I wrote (drew) about a mythical island, a girl with magical powers, a dog who loses friends and a place with magic in the air.
 The story will be told mostly in soft sepia images.
 The etchings are in a limited edition of 75 numbered prints.
-This piece is on paper and will require a frame for display.

 Self-taught artist Doug Lawler has been creating since he was a child in Detroit, Michigan.
 His career as an artist has led him to some interesting places including Hawaii and eventually the Bay Area.
 “The allure of the 60s brought me to the San Francisco Bay Area,” says Doug.
 It was at this time he founded a printmaking collective in Berkeley where he designed and printed social justice leaflets and posters.
 Doug’s current body of work utilizes his printmaking background to present a whimsical and mysterious narrative.
 Ttitled “The Island of ZA: A Fable Without Words,” the series tells the story of a mythical island in roughly 100 dry-point etchings.
 Doug’s protagonists are a young girl and a dog who are on a journey steeped in magical encounters.
 Brimming with fantasy and delightful naivety, the artworks evoke childlike curiosity in viewers of all ages.

 Here's more work from Doug you may enjoy

 Just received "Mass Surrender."
 What a great piece!
 Your style is unique and distinctive.
 Thanks for your art.
 I'll be back.- Mike T.